breatheco-de/exercise-collaborative-html-website/README.md

 2. We are going to be building [this design](https://raw.githubusercontent.com/breatheco-de/exercise-collaborative-html-website/master/website/designs/thumb.jpg), and [this is how you can split it with the students](https://github.com/breatheco-de/exercise-collaborative-html-website/blob/master/website/designs/guide.jpg?raw=true).

-3. Each contributor will have to clone the new forked repository and develop a part of the website that is coordinated with the group; each project is divided in pieces inside the `templates/` directory (located in `website/templates/`).
+3. Each contributor will have to clone the new forked repository and develop a part of the website that is coordinated with the group; each project is divided in pieces inside the `website/templates/` directory.
 Once everyone has their editor open, run the project in the terminal with this command:

 ```bash
 $ npx http-server --yes -c-1
 ```

-You will be given an option to open in browser, and have options to view the new site, what it should look like, and a reference to each part of the page.
++ You will be given an option to open in browser, and have options to view the new site, what it should look like, and a reference to each part of the page.
 If you receive an error, wait a moment and refresh.

-4. To start, each member should put their name in the file they have been assigned, push back to the repository, and pull to see the others changes.
+4. To start, each member should put their name in the file they have been assigned, `push` back to the repository, and `pull` to see the others changes.
 Maintaining clear communication about the files being used will make the project run smooth 🙂

-5. Once everyone understands how to modify their part of the project and push, use the search feature and examples within https://getbootstrap.com/ to quickly build using bootstrap components, then modify accordingly.
+5. Once everyone understands how to modify their part of the project and `push`, use the search feature and examples within https://getbootstrap.com/ to quickly build using bootstrap components, then modify accordingly.

 ## 🌱 How to start this project